-Mean BMI increased between 1995 and 2012 by 0.4kg/m2 among boys aged 2-15 (from 17.7kg/m2 to 18.1kg/m2), and by 0.3kg/m2 for girls (from 18.1kg/m2 to 18.4kg/m2).
+Mean BMI increased between 1995 and 2013 by 0.5kg/m among boys aged 2-15 (from 17.7kg/m to 18.2kg/m), and by 0.4kg/m for girls (from 18.1kg/m to 18.5kg/m).
 With fluctuations from year to year, overall increases in mean BMI were evident for both sexes during this period, although for the last few years mean BMI has been slightly lower than the peak around 2004/2005.

-It has been well documented that childhood obesity in the UK has increased significantly since 1995, when 11% of boys and 12% of girls were obese.
+Figure 11L shows three-year moving averages from 1995 to 2013 for children aged 2-15 who were obese, and overweight including obese.
+Childhood obesity in England has increased significantly since 1995, when 11% of boys and 12% of girls were obese.
 The prevalence of obesity increased steadily in most years up to around 2004 and 2005, where it peaked at 18% to 19% among both boys and girls.
-Levels have been slightly lower than this peak in the last few years, with 17% of boys and 16% of girls obese in 2011.
-The levels in 2012, at 14% for both boys and girls, were lower than in 2011 though not statistically significantly so; bases for the last two years are smaller in the absence of a child boost, and margins of error are therefore wider.
+Levels have been slightly lower than this peak in the last few years.
+The levels in 2013, at 16% for boys and 15% for girls, were not statistically significantly different from those over the last three or four years.
+It should be noted that bases for the last three years are smaller in the absence of a child boost, and margins of error are therefore wider.
 It will be important to continue to monitor the trends in future, using HSE data to confirm whether this is the beginning of a gradual downward shift or simply fluctuation in the flattening trend.
-Figure 11D shows three-year moving averages from 1995 to 2012 for children aged 2-15 who were obese, and overweight including obese.

 The proportion of children who were overweight varied less over the period than the proportion who were obese.
 While there has been a slight increase overall, there have been fluctuations from year to year.
-Thus changes in the proportion who were overweight including obese have closely followed the pattern of changes in the proportion who were obese.
-As well as differences between boys and girls highlighted above, there were differences in trends according to age.
-Figure 11E shows, for the period from 1995 to 2012, the proportion of children aged 2-10 and 11-15 who were obese.
+Changes in the proportion who were overweight including obese have therefore closely followed the pattern of changes in the proportion who were obese.

+There were differences in trends according to age.
+Figure 11M shows, for the period from 1995 to 2013, the proportion of children aged 2-10 and 11-15 who were obese.
 Among both age groups and both sexes, there was a similar pattern of increase up to the peak around 2004/2005; since then the proportion who were obese in the 11-15 age group has remained at a broadly similar level (with some fluctuation) among both boys and girls.
-Among those aged 2-10 the proportion who were obese has decreased from 17% of both boys and girls in 2005 to 11% of boys and 10% of girls in 2012.

-Tables 11.12-11.14, Figures 11D, 11E
+Among those aged 2-10 the proportion who were obese has decreased from between 2005 and 2013.
+Tables 11.12-11.14, Figures 11L, 11M